GovardhanChaudhari/docker-experiments/README.md

 ## This branch uses linux kernel LTS version 6.6.14 with LTS ubuntu 22.04

-Kernel version number settings are stored in .env file
+- Kernel version number settings are stored in .env file
+- Kernel is compiled in 5 to 6 minuits on Intel 12400F CPU with 32GB RAM of 3200Mhz

 ### Run following command to build image